 The five response categories provide a progression of behavioural change in relation to the feasibility of cycling for certain trips.

 Figure 21.
-Feasibility of cycling for
+Feasibility of cycling for work/study trips, TPS

-3 Information relating to shopping and leisure trips was not collected in the 2012 survey.
+Information relating to shopping and leisure trips was not collected in the 2012 survey.